 Connecting with you

-Welcome to our new customer online magazine.
-We are excited to share with you the latest news and updates from our neighbourhood teams.
+Welcome to the second edition of our new customer online magazine.
+We are excited to share with you the latest news and updates from LiveWest.
 We have created our new magazine because our customers told us they would like more updates about the work we are doing across our communities.

 Click on a heading below or scroll through the page to read the updates.